kavigupta/historical-congressional-unclipped/README.md

 ## Data

 It is downloaded when you run the script, from the original source.
-We make one change other than unclipping, which is to fix RI-01 in the 28th-42nd congresses, which is overlaps MA for some reason.
+We make the following changes other than unclipping:

+    - RI-01 in the 28th-42nd congresses, which is overlaps MA for some reason.
+    - NY-15 and NY-16 in the 53rd-57th congresses, which overlap each other.
+We allocate the overlap, Roosevelt Island, to NY-15.

 ## Unclipping technique